rgreenste/varAnnoPrototype/README.md

 ### Annotate Variants Based on Genomic Feature Location

-Next extract Location information about each variant with respect to genomic features using the `extract_variantLocation()` function.
+Next extract location information about each variant with respect to genomic features using the `extract_variantLocation()` function.
 Variant positions are queried against a file of genomic features called `TxDb.Hsapiens.UCSC.hg19.knownGene` from the R/Bioconductor package of